All Episodes

 We're going to get to the pollen spores.

-When you look at the Shroud, it's amazing.
+I mean, this is like a CSI experiment when you look at the Shroud, it's amazing.

-And then we have the Sudarium of Oviedo in Spain, which is the face cloth that John's gospel talks about that covered his face that was in the corner of the tomb when the disciples came to see that the tomb was empty that first Easter morning in John chapter 20.
+And then we have the Sudarium of Oviedo in Spain, which is the facecloth that John's Gospel talks about that covered his face that was in the corner of the tomb when the disciples came to see that the tomb was empty that first Easter morning in John chapter 20.

 It's mind-boggling.